wcywin/ajax-to-do-app/README.md

-# ajax-to-do-app
+# Ajax To Do App
-AJAX To Do App - made on Node.js, Express, Mongoose, EJS and mongoDB.
+Made on Node.js, Express, Mongoose, EJS and mongoDB.
 Deployed on Heroku and mLab.

 In development:
 - gulp used to transpile ES6 to ES2015